Foundation Diet and Health

 On average, we need about 2 g of LA and ALA per day from which a healthy body also produces EPA and DHA, etc.

-Use in the kitchen:
+Use in the kitchen

-Garlic, mushrooms, dried tomatoes, olives, cream cheese or hard cheese, peperoncini, eggplant, artichokes, carrots and much more can also be preserved in olive oil and thus preserved for longer.
-2 This is how many of the traditional antipasti (Italy) or tapas (Spain) came about.
+Olive oil is a defining aromatic element in Mediterranean cuisine.
+Olive oil is one of the main ingredients in pestos, tapenades and other Mediterranean spreads.
+Garlic, mushrooms, dried tomatoes, olives, cream cheese or hard cheese, chili peppers, eggplants, artichokes, carrots and much more can be preserved in olive oil and thus preserved for longer.
+This is how many of the traditional antipasti (Italy) or tapas (Spain) came about.

-Vegan recipe for flavored olive oil:
+Vegan recipe for flavored olive oil

 Not only vegans or vegetarians should read this:

 Vegans often eat unhealthily.
-Avoidable nutritional mistakes
+Avoidable nutritional errors

 .